Lithuanian literature: Latin language

-Boierus Laurentius (about 1561–1619) was a poet of Swedish descent, who graduated from the University of Vilnius.
+Laurentius Boierus (about 1561–1619) was a poet of Swedish descent, who graduated from the University of Vilnius.
 His main work is Carolomachia – a poem dedicated to the victory of Lithuanians over Sweden's army in the Battle of Kircholm in 1605.
 The poem was written and published in 1606 - just after one year of the event.
 The poem celebrated Grand Hetman (polemarchos as referred to in the poem) of Lithuania Jan Karol Chodkiewicz and the Lithuanian army.
 Many interesting battle details were attested in his poem, also one of the first mentionings of the Lithuanian battle cry - muški! (caede!, defeat!)

 Matthias Sarbievius (1595–1640) was a poet of Polish birth, graduated from the University of Vilnius and spent most of his productive years in Lithuania - Vilnius and Kražiai.
 His European fame came from his first collection of poetry, Lyricorum libri tres (Three Books of Lyrics, 1625).
 In his book Dii gentium (Gods of The Nations,1627) along with Roman deities he described Lithuanian mythology.

 Adam Schröter (1525–1572) wrote a poem in Latin devoted to river Nemunas De fluvio Memela Lithuaniae carmen elegiacum (Elegic songs about Lithuanian river Nemunas).